Editor’s Note:

 (I do find it interesting Balenciaga dropped the $25 million lawsuit almost as quickly as they brought it up).

-I find it hard to believe a major fashion house was not already using the kinds of controls they promise to use moving forward.
+I also find it hard to believe a major fashion house was not already using the kinds of controls they promise to use moving forward.

 As a relatively young marketing company that produces ad campaigns for small businesses, we are intimately familiar with the approval process required before a set, models, art direction, and content are greenlit for production, let alone publishing.